State of Saxony (1945–1952): Land Reform

-During land reform in November 1947, around an eight of Saxony's agricultural land (1,212 estates with 260,000 hectares of land) was expropriated and given to new farmers.
+During land reform in November 1947, around an eighth of Saxony's agricultural land (1,212 estates with 260,000 hectares of land) was expropriated and given to new farmers.
 According to the Potsdam Agreement, large German companies and the property of the most active Nazis were transferred to the control of the Allies of the second world war.
 In May 1946, the Soviet Military Administration in Germany transferred those goods to the state administration of the Soviet occupation zone.

 The important cultural assets of the numerous Saxon castles and mansions also came into state administration.
 These include around 1,000 estate archives and important castle libraries. (e.g. those of Kuckuckstein Castle and Gussing Castle), which were assigned to state archives, as well as around 11,400 additional works of art formed the basis of the 130 museums founded in the post-war years.

 Dissolution into Districts

 On July 23, 1952, a law passed which reorganized the state of Saxony into the three Districts of Dresden, Leipzig and Chemnitz (Karl-Marx-Stadt 1953 to 1990).
 A small part of Upper Lusatia was added to the District of Cottbus.